Evo04Taser/Evo04Taser/README.md

 - 👋 Hi, I’m @Evo04Taser
 - 👀 I’m interested in Space
-- 🌱 I’m currently learning Js format
+- 🌱 I’m currently learning to program on Js language
 - 💞️ I’m looking to collaborate on an Expert Mindustry modder
 - 📫 How to reach me: amongusteslabeach@gmail.com